top of page

 • Financial (if needed):

-• Focus for Teens: $20 per participant
+• Focus for Teens: $20 per youth registered

 • Adult Chaperones and Focus Assistant teen leaders will help guide group behavior and help with logistics during the event